Skip to main content

 1. Click on a piece of content from Instagram that does not have a brand mention.

-(tick) You can use the multi select tool to request permission from multiple pieces of content at once.
+(tick) Or, you can use the multi-select tool to select multiple pieces of content at once.

 3. Complete the permission request form: